Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 The benefits and harms of antibiotics for the body.
 How to take antibiotics without harm to health: features and recommendations

-The action of antibacterial drugs
+Action of antibacterial drugs

-Risk of Side Effects
+Risk of side effects

-Conditions for the effective use of antibiotics
+Conditions for effective use of antibiotics

-You can take antibiotics without harm to the body, if you follow a number of simple rules:
+You can take antibiotics without harm to the body if you follow a number of simple rules:

 2. Strictly observe the time of taking the drug, thereby ensuring its constant level in the body.